th3-z/kf2-magicked-admin/README.md

     e.g. `https://0.0.0.0:8080`
 * username
     - Webadmin username to login with, this will appear in the chat when the bot has something to output.
-It's reccomended to create a separate account for the bot.
+It's recommended to create a separate account for the bot.
 * password
     - Webadmin password that matches the username above.